Esperanza Cortes: Early art 1990-2000

 Early on Cortés was spotted within the alternative New York art world as it sought art that would include a much broader demographic base and a more inclusive spectrum of styles and ideas.
 There was an incentive to go beyond the predominantly white, academically inclined gallery system that was firmly entrenched in Manhattan in the 1970s and 80's.

 One such exhibition titled Bronx Spaces included an early Cortés work Wedding Suite, (1996) with its strings of flesh-colored roses and its sacrificial altar of a bed, making a cogent if oddly antiseptic statement about sexual servitude.
 Vivien Raynor said it could pass as a set design.

 Holland Cotter again characterized art in the Bronx, as a resilient, clamorous, multifaceted thing, cosmopolitan in outlook but imbued with a spirit of place.
 His review of the Longwood Arts Project, an arm of the Bronx Council on the Arts and operating in a former public school in the South Bronx, noted that Cortes's labor-intensive sculptures were based on chains stitched from tiny glass beads and were the best in the show.
 Of one piece, suspended from the ceiling and hung with handmade amulets and charms, he noted its dense but attenuated presence.

 At Wave Hill in the Bronx, the multipart sculptural installation Altar to Those Forgotten (2000) consisted of a heap of unglazed clay roses along with exaggeratedly long thorns on a table put in front of an abstract painting.
 The combined images were seen as ascending souls, perhaps spirits of Wave Hill.

-Solo exhibitions 2000's
+Solo exhibitions in the 2000's

-Cortes has been exhibited nationally in galleries and museums including The Bronx Museum of the Arts, Queens Museum, El Museo Del Barrio, MoMA PS1, Socrates Sculpture Park, The Mexi-Arte Museum and The Cleveland Art Museum.
+Cortes has been exhibited nationally in galleries and museums including The Bronx Museum of the Arts, Queens Museum, El Museo Del Barrio, MoMA PS1, Socrates Sculpture Park, The Mexi-Arte Museum and Cleveland Museum of Art.
 Internationally, Cortes has also exhibited in Germany, Hungary, Slovakia, Poland, Japan, Mexico, Colombia, Dominican Republic, Spain and Greece.